-Psychological Science (M.S.)
+PSYCHOLOGICAL SCIENCE (M.S.)

-The Master of Science in psychological science degree is a twoyear program designed to provide 1) advanced general knowledge of the field, 2) specialized knowledge of subfields, and 3) opportunities to develop appropriate research skills.
+The Master of Science in Psychological Science degree is a twoyear program designed to provide 1) advanced general knowledge of the field, 2) specialized knowledge of subfields, and 3) opportunities to develop appropriate research skills.
 By providing three separate tracks, the program is flexible enough for students to design a course of study appropriate for their specific needs.
 Students must declare their commitment to a track by the beginning of their second year.

 - 1. The Research Track is appropriate for those students seeking degrees beyond the master's level.
-This track allows students to specialize in a subarea of psychology via elective selection and a required thesis (Thesis I and II). - 2.
-The Applied Track is appropriate for graduates who are trying to secure employment in industry, government, or non-profits immediately after graduation.
-Students have opportunities to take courses with more applied emphases (e.g., Human Factors, Cognitive Science) and have two semesters of real-world experience (Field Experience I and II) in industry settings. - 3.
-The General/Reading Track is designed to meet the needs of those seeking to continue education or advance in their current place of employment.
+This track allows students to specialize in a subarea of psychology via elective selection and a required thesis (Thesis I and II).
+This track requires completion of at least one course in the student's thesis/specialty area plus Thesis I and Thesis II. - 2.
+The Applied Track is appropriate for graduates who are trying to secure employment in industry, government, or nonprofits immediately after graduation.
+Students have opportunities to take courses with more applied emphases (e.g., Human Factors, Cognitive Science, and Applied Behavior Analysis (ABA) coursework) and have two semesters of real-world experience (Field Experience I and II) in industry settings.
+This track requires completion of at least one course in an applied area plus Field Experience I and Field Experience II. - The General/Reading Track is designed to meet the needs of those seeking to continue education or advance in their current place of employment.
 Students will take basic required scientific courses, fulfill cluster requirements, and take additional coursework to broaden their scope.
-Their competence will be demonstrated by passing a comprehensive exam.
+Their competence will be demonstrated by passing a comprehensive oral exam.
+This track requires completion of three electives in areas related to their interests plus successful completion of a comprehensive oral exam.

-To be considered for the M.S. in psychological science program, the following minimum requirements must be met.
+To be considered for admission to the M.S. in Psychological Science program, the following minimum requirements must be met.
 An applicant must:

-- Have a baccalaureate degree from an accredited college or university - · Have a minimum 2.75 quality point average - Have a minimum of six credit hours, successfully completed, in psychology - · Have at least one course, successfully completed, in statistics
+- Have a baccalaureate degree from an accredited college or - Have a minimum 2.75 quality point average - Have a minimum of nine credit hours, successfully completed, in psychology - Have at least one course, successfully completed, in statistics